nidish-r/dlt-service/README.md

 ## Environment Variables

 The service requires several environment variables to function correctly.
-These variables are defined in a `.env` file located at the project root.
+These variables are defined in a `/config/index.ts` file located at the project root.

 Here’s an example `.env` file: